What do I need to know?

 - Each parent is eligible for up to 30 days of child sickness benefits per child as of 2022.
-Single-parents are eligible to receive up to 60 days of child sickness benefits.
+Single parents are eligible to receive up to 60 days of child sickness benefits.
 If there are several children, each parent can receive child sickness benefits for a maximum of 65 working days- and single parents for a maximum of 130 working days.
 These regulations apply throughout 2023.

 - Child sickness benefits amount to about 90% of your net income.

-- You may apply for child sickness benefits directly with your health insurance.
-To do so, you need a document from your child’s school or day care in which the facility’s closure is confirmed.
+- You may apply for child sickness benefits directly from your health insurance.
+To do so, you need a document from your child’s school or daycare in which the facility’s closure is confirmed.
 The Federal Ministry for Family Affairs has put a sample online.

 An employer is obliged to send you home when you are sick.
 You will continue receiving wages while sick.
 You can learn more about missing work during illness in our chapter “Sick Leave”.
 If an employer decides to send fit and ready-to-work personnel home as a precautionary measure, he/she remains obliged to pay the wages.
 When that is the case, the employee does not have to make up for lost working hours.

-Quarantine means that the responsible health authority orders you not to leave your home.
-This can happen when you are considered to put others at risk of infection- i.e., if you have had contact with an infected individual.
-The following rules apply if you are quarantined and unable to work remotely:
+Self-isolation at home means that the responsible health authority orders you not to leave your home.
+This can happen when you are considered to put others at risk of infection- i.e. if you have had contact with an infected individual.
+The following rules apply if you are self-isolating at home and unable to work remotely:

 - If you have been fully vaccinated against Coronavirus (and received your booster shot in time) and have to self-isolate, your employer will continue to pay your full wages for six weeks.
 Your employer shall receive compensation from relevant authorities.
 Starting the seventh week, you will receive sickness benefits ("Krankengeld") instead.
 You can find out more in our chapter “Sick Leave”.

-Please note: If you have knowingly travelled to a high risk or virus variant region, your employer does not have to pay you a wage for the time you must stay in quarantine - unless you can work from home.
-Whether you have a right to compensation from the state is currently legally controversial and varies from state to state.
+Please note: If you have knowingly travelled to a high-risk or virus-variant region, your employer does not have to pay you a wage for the time you must stay in quarantine - unless you can work from home.
+You can find out which areas are considered high-risk areas on the website of the Robert Koch institute.
 It is in your best interest to seek advice for your specific case, for instance, from Faire Integration.

 Important: If you are quarantined abroad and cannot work from home, your employer does not have to pay you.
-When that is the case, you are also not entitled to compensation from the German state.
+When that is the case, you are not entitled to compensation from the German state either.

 Yes.
 When an employee falls ill, he or she is entitled to receive wages despite being unable to work for six weeks.
 Starting the seventh week, you will start to receive sickness benefit ("Krankengeld").
 Learn more in our chapter “Sick Leave”.